 Personalization and Omnichannel in Digital Marketing - What has changed?

 Retail trends in omnichannel and personalization emerged in 2020, and due to our “new reality” they have evolved much faster than one might expect.
 The kind of progress in marketing that usually takes five or six years - was made in just five to six months.
 Obviously, these “trends” will remain relevant and will influence marketing strategy in 2022 and beyond.
-Let's take a closer look with First Line Software’s Head of retail practice, Alexander Zhukov at what’s changed and what it all means…
+Let's take a closer look with First Line Software’s retail practice team at what’s changed and what it all means…

 With the advent of omnichannel and personalization, a companies’ struggle for their consumer market and for the accuracy of its communication gets minimized; while they get the maximum conversion out of their target audience.
 Here’s how we define that: